siya10/siya10/README.md

 - 👀 I’m interested in allot ofthings that influence my life in a good way.
 - 🌱 I’m currently learning to backflip
 - 💞️ I’m looking to collaborate on projects that work with api
-- 📫 How to reach me syamncube1034@gmail.com
+- 📫 email me at syamncube1034@gmail.com

 <!---
 siya10/siya10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.